Malek6622/Python-dashbboard-/README.md

 Fusion: https://www.orbotech.com/pcb/products/fusion-series-aoi-for-pcb
 Discovery: https://www.orbotech.com/pcb/products/discovery2-series
 Built using some randomly generated data
+The code The code could be divided into 3 parts 1-generating random data
+2-preprocessin and reshaping the data
+3-building the app using dash
-You can adapt this work according to your needs just replace the machines names in the code.
-Here's a demo showing the diffrent features: https://drive.google.com/file/d/17YvAvSAtWsxDB9ZE_0mnbdnDGTXEMIEe/view?usp=sharing
+And you can adapt this work according to your needs just replace the machines names in Here's a demo showing the diffrent features: https://drive.google.com/file/d/17YvAvSAtWsxDB9ZE_0mnbdnDGTXEMIEe/view?usp=sharing
 Don't hesitate to contact me if you need further explanations or if you need some help.